April 20, 2022

 The Art of Selecting the Right Community Leaders

 When it comes to community development, the selection of the right ‘Leaders’, can either make or break a project.
-ACF’s veteran rural development professionals, Ravi Nayse, Vice- President (Skills) and Manov Maity, Area Program Manager have a lot to say on the topic, simply because the success of their work relies upon it, so heavily.
-With over almost 30 years of experience in identifying the ‘diamonds in the rough’ to drive community change, this is where ACF is a specialist, and Ravi and Manov are eager to share the key things they look for in selecting the right community leader.
+Ambuja Foundation’s veteran rural development professionals, Ravi Nayse, Vice- President (Skills) and Manov Maity, Area Program Manager have a lot to say on the topic, simply because the success of their work relies upon it, so heavily.
+With over almost 30 years of experience in identifying the ‘diamonds in the rough’ to drive community change, this is where Ambuja Foundation is a specialist, and Ravi and Manov are eager to share the key things they look for in selecting the right community leader.

 So what types of leader are we talking about here?
 We are not talking about the formal community leaders like Sarpanches, but the ones who are elected as key project drivers from the community like Presidents of people’s institutions like Federations, Farmer Producer Companies and Water User Associations.
 Also, those in less formal roles such as community volunteers who drive programs on our behalf - women selected as Sakhis, or Pashu Swasthya Sevikas, Agri Extension workers, volunteer Covisainiks or youth trained to drive Apeksha initiatives.